 • Over 650 trade stands, covering agriculture, home, garden, fashion, forestry, energy, food, travel, property, health etc. etc.

-• The AIB National Livestock Show features dairy, pedigree and commercial cattle and also 13 different breeds of sheep.
+• The FBD National Livestock Show features dairy, pedigree and commercial cattle and also 13 different breeds of sheep.
 The much sought after Gold Medal for the champions of each breed in the cattle sections should provide very keen competition, with the entries rolling in.
 These medals have now become the hallmark of excellence in Irish livestock production.

 • The Livestock Show will also include the National Shows for the Limousin, Simmental and Hereford breeds.

 • Full equestrian programme, including the new Farrier classes, new site location, Show jumping, and showing, carriage driving, miniatures, Clydesdales and donkeys.

 • Home industries enthusiasts exhibiting their wares - from flowers to your holiday picture - and even being rewarded with prize money.

 • Cookery demonstrations with Neven Maguire and Sheila Kelly, Bord Bia food advisor.